Permian Basin (North America): History of resources

 Due to distances and lack of pipes in which to move oil, deep drilling tests were few in the 1920s, since the costs were high.
 As a result, all the oil wells up to 1928 were less than 5,000 ft or 6000 ft deep.
-However, in 1928, the No. I-B University discovery well found oil at 8,520 feet within the Ordovician formations of Big Lake.
+In 1928, the No. I-B University discovery well found oil at 8,520 feet within the Ordovician formations of Big Lake.
 Exploration and development increased in the 1930s with the discovery of the Harper oil field (1933), the Goldsmith oil field (1934), the Foster oil field (1935), the Keystone oil field (1935), the Means oil field (1934), the Wasson oil field (1936–1937), and the Slaughter Field (1936).

 During World War II the need for oil in the US became urgent, justifying the high costs of deep oil drilling.
 This breakthrough led to major oil reservoirs being found in every geological formation from the Cambrian Period to the Permian Period.
 Significant discoveries included the Embrar oil field (1942), the TXL oil field (1944), the Dollarhide oil field (1945), and the Block 31 oil field (1945).

 In 1966, the production of the Permian Basin measured 600 million barrels of oil, along with 2.3 trillion cubic feet of gas, which totaled $2 billion.
 The production values steadily increased thanks to the installation of gas pipelines and oil refineries in the area, reaching a total production of over 14.9 billion barrels in 1993.

 In addition to oil, one of the main commodities that is mined from the Permian Basin is potash, which was first discovered in the region in the late 1800s by geologist Johan August Udden.
 Early studies by Udden, and the presence of potash in the Santa Rita well between 1,100 and 1,700 feet, led to the United States Geological Survey exploring the area in search of potash, which was highly important during World War I as the US could no longer import it from Germany.
 By the mid-1960s, seven potash mines were operating on the New Mexico side of the Permian Basin.